How to Install Dolphin Emulator on FunOS

 How to Uninstall Dolphin Emulator on FunOS

-If you no longer need Dolphin Emulator, you can completely remove it along with its configuration and cache files.
+If you no longer need Dolphin Emulator, you can remove it completely from your system.
+Follow the instructions based on how you installed it.

 Step 1: Open a Terminal

-• Click Menu in the lower-left corner of the screen, then select Terminal
+• Click Menu in the lower-left corner, then click Terminal

 • Click the Terminal icon in the Tray